-In addition to quarterly progress reports, projects selected for funding will be required to submit to the BSCC: (1) a Local Evaluation Plan (three [3] months post-award) and, (2) a Local Evaluation Report (three [3] months after the conclusion of the grant).
+In addition to quarterly progress reports, projects selected for funding will be required to submit to the BSCC: (1) a Local Evaluation Plan (LEP), three months post-award, and, (2) a Local Evaluation Report (LER), after the conclusion of the grant.
+Evaluation planning, oversight, and reporting activities may be funded by up to 5% of the total Title II Grant Program award and can be included within the applicant's proposed budget.
 See Appendix E Glossary of Terms, for key definitions related to project evaluation.

-Local Evaluation Plan - The purpose of the Local Evaluation Plan (LEP) is to ensure that projects funded by the BSCC can be evaluated.
-Applicants will be expected to include a detailed description of how they plan to assess the effectiveness of the proposed program in relation to each of its goals and objectives identified in the proposal.
-The LEP should describe the evaluation design or model that will be used to evaluate the effectiveness of the project component(s), with the project goals and the objectives clearly stated.
+Local Evaluation Plan - The purpose of the LEP is to ensure that projects funded by the BSCC can be evaluated.
+Applicants will be expected to include a detailed description of how they plan to assess the effectiveness of the proposed program in relationship to each of its goals and objectives identified in the Proposal.
+LEP should describe the evaluation design or model that will be used to evaluate the effectiveness of the project component(s), with the project goals and the objectives clearly stated.
 Applicants should include criteria for both process and outcome evaluations.
 Once submitted, any modifications to the LEP must be approved in advance by the BSCC.
 More detailed instructions on the LEP will be made available to successful applicants.
-See Appendix F for a sample of evaluation components.
+See Appendix F for a sample of the evaluation components.